awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 ## Working with related resources<a name="OpsCenter-working-with-OpsItems-related-resources"></a>

-A related resource is the impacted resource \(the resource that needs to be investigated or the resource that triggered the Amazon CloudWatch Events event that created the OpsItem\)\.
+A related resource is the impacted resource \(the resource that needs to be investigated or the resource that triggered the Amazon EventBridge event that created the OpsItem\)\.
 Each OpsItem has a **Related resources** section\.
-If CloudWatch Events creates the OpsItem, then the system automatically populates the OpsItem with the Amazon Resource Name \(ARN\) of the resource\.
+If EventBridge creates the OpsItem, then the system automatically populates the OpsItem with the Amazon Resource Name \(ARN\) of the resource\.
 You can also manually specify ARNs of related resources\.
 For some ARN types, OpsCenter automatically creates a deep link that displays details about the resource without having to visit other console pages to view that information\.
 For example, you can specify the ARN of an EC2 instance\.
 In OpsCenter, you can then view all of the details that Amazon EC2 provides about that instance\.
 To view a list of resource types that automatically create deep links to related resource, see [Supported resources reference](OpsCenter-related-resources-reference.md)\.

 **Note**
 You can manually add the ARNs of additional related resources\.
 Each OpsItem can list a maximum of 100 related resource ARNs\.